Ctri-The-Third/SpaceTraders_dispatcher/blog/week9.md

 Because we didn't ge the week 8 behaviour to run permanently without assistance, I'm rolling the 9 and 10 into a single release for the purposes of charting.

+With only 45 ships but still getting the kind of delays we were seeing in the late game last week, it's clear there's something wrong.

+I've identified that the issue appears to be overload on the database itself.
+One of the spacetraders devs shared the [https://www.postgresql.org/docs/current/pgstatstatements.html](pg_stat_statements) extension, which I've installed and enabled.

+It's apparent that most of the expense comes from updating the ships in the DB, so I'm going to add some "dirty" flags to indicate when we should/should not update any of the objects in the DB.
+We already handle most of the updating via the ships object and the object's "update" method, which is incredibly fortunate and reduces the dev footprint something fierce.

 # Goals
 * Build a new bucket class for the session object to prioritise ship actions that enable cooldowns
 * ✅ add upgrading of ore hounds